isomerpages/np-stf/_stf/Startup.md

 the talent.</p>
 </li>
 <li>
-<p>You get to develop the talent by sponsoring the estimated course fees
+<p>You get to develop the talent by sponsoring the course fees for training.</p>
-of $2,000 for training.</p>
 <hr>
 <h2><strong>Course Fees</strong></h2>
 <table style="minWidth: 50px">